nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Pre-processing (frame alignment, tilt-series alignment, CTF estimation)

-  * Tomogram reconstruction (imod, aretomo)
+  * Tomogram reconstruction (WBP, fakeSIRT, SART)

+    - Though not covered, ``nextPYP`` also supports :doc:`tomogram denoising<../guide/denoising>` using cryoCARE, IsoNet and Topaz Denoise

   * Segmentation (closed surfaces)

-    - Though not covered, we also have :doc:`open surface segmentation<../guide/segmentation>` which uses membrain-seg
+    - Though not covered here, ``nextPYP`` also supports :doc:`open surface segmentation<../guide/segmentation>` which uses membrain-seg

   * Particle picking (geometrically constrained, size-based, nn-based, manual)

-    - Though not covered in this practical, we also support :doc:`template-search<../guide/picking3d>` and :doc:`molecular pattern mining<../guide/milopyp>`
+    - Though not covered in this practical, ``nextPYP`` also supports :doc:`template-search<../guide/picking3d>` and :doc:`molecular pattern mining<../guide/milopyp>`

-  * Particle refinement (fully constrained single particle tomography, reference-based refinement, particle fitlering, exposure weighting, region-based local refinemnet, masking, movie frame refinement, post-processing)
+  * Particle refinement (constrained single particle tomography, particle filtering, exposure weighting, region-based refinement, movie frame refinement, and post-processing)

-    - Though not covered, we also have oarticle-based CTF refinement, dedicated masking block, ab-initio refinement, classification, and denoising
+    - Though not covered, ``nextPYP`` also supports particle-based CTF refinement, mask building, ab-initio refinement, and 3D classification

   * We hope you enjoy the final bit of today's time and encourage you to explore the things we used today as well as the other options in ``nextPYP``